11 Different Types of Herons in Maryland

 They often search for prey in shallow water, using the motion of their feet to stir up unseen creatures.

-During mating season, males stand atop foliage and call out for a potential mate.
+Males stand atop foliage during mating season and call out for a potential mate.

-These types of herons in Maryland are an important species in the Chesapeake Bay because they help keep unwanted populations of small fish and insects at bay by feeding on them regularly.
+These types of herons in Maryland are important species in the Chesapeake Bay because they regularly feed on unwanted populations of small fish and insects, keeping them at bay.

 They are also an important indicator species for environmental health; their presence signals an abundance of food, which generally implies a healthy ecosystem and thriving marshes.